pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/input_data/README.md

 ### <ins>input/</ins> Folder
 Contains CSV files with mass spectrometry data to be processed.
-Each file represents a different experiment with a specific EV isolation technique, including:

-- ExoGAG
-- IP_CD9
-- SEC
-- UC
+It is a copy of the input folder located in the main folder that allows the scripts to work without modifying the original data.
+This script is both created and removed by the script <ins>1_ptm_detection.py</ins>.